SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 By default, the status is set to "Deployed" which means that the statements you enter will be run immediately.
 Set the slider to "Not deployed" if you want to avoid this.

 Enter your CEL statemants into the "Source code" text box.
 For your comvenience we provide various examples.
-Click **Examples** and select an appropriate example from the drop down list.
+Click **Examples** and select an appropriate example from the dropdown list.
 Click **Append example** to paste the example into the "Source code" text box at the position of the cursor.

 Click **Save** to save your settings.

-The example module creates an alarm when the temperature goes below 0 degree.
+The example module creates an alarm if the temperature goes below 0 degree.

 <img src="/guides/users-guide/administration/Admin-EventProcessingModuleExample.png" alt="Example module" style="max-width: 100%">

-Still true??

-If you set the status to "Deployed", you will see a small green "Connected" box in the user interface.
-Whenever your statements produce some output, you will see it below this "Connected" box.
-Clicking on a line of output unfolds the detailed output of the statement.
-Clicking "Clear all" removes the output from the screen.
+If the status of a module is set to "Deployed", this is indicated by a green checkmark in the module list.
+Whenever your statements produce some output, you will see it below the Checkmark icon.
+Clicking a line of output unfolds the detailed output of the statement.
+Clicking **Clear all** removes the output from the screen.

 ### <a name="reprio-alarms"></a>Alarm mapping